Life

 Fragility of life can be a sobering realization.
 It makes us feel scared and uncertain.

-• However, it can also be a wake-up call to count our blessings in life each day.
+- Yet, it can also serve as a wake-up call to count our blessings in life each day.

-• Also, it is important to realise that the living a healthy life is a blessing in disguise.
+- Also, it is important to realise that the youth and having a healthy life is a blessing in disguise.

 Summary